The Nevada INBRE Bioinformatics Core

-The Center for Bioinformatics at the University of Nevada, Reno was established in 2001 with funding from from Nevada INBRE and NSF EPSCoR (Experimental Program to Stimulate Competitive Research) to meet the growing bioinformatics needs of Nevada researchers.
-The Center is directed by Dr. Karen Schlauch .
-The Center administers computer equipment and software, provides bioinformatics IT support and bioinformatics programming, performs data analysis, and offers training and workshops on the methods and tools of analysis.
+The NV INBRE Bioinformatics Core was established in 2001 with funding from from Nevada INBRE and NSF EPSCoR (Experimental Program to Stimulate Competitive Research) to meet the growing bioinformatics needs of Nevada researchers.
+The Core is directed by Dr. Karen Schlauch .
+The Core administers computer equipment and software, provides bioinformatics IT support and bioinformatics programming, performs data analysis, and offers training and workshops on the methods and tools of analysis.